 - Click “Save and Next” at the bottom of each page to move through the application.
 Clicking “Save” will allow you to close the application and return to it later to edit or update it.

 - You must upload official transcripts directly in the scholarship portal as referenced in the instructions found in the application.
 Transcripts from multiple institutions must be combined into a single PDF before uploading.
 Unofficial grade reports for current Dalhousie Students may be used in lieu of official transcripts for the Harmonized Scholarship Process.

-- All reference letters must be submitted in the portal by the application deadline if you are applying to a course-based program.
-The application portal will close to applicants and referees after this date and incomplete applications will not be forwarded for review.
+- All reference assessments must be submitted to the portal before the application deadline.
+The application portal will close to applicants and referees after this date and incomplete applications will be disqualified.
 Reference letters will not be accepted by email or in hard copy.
-It is recommended that applicants request their referees deliver their references one week prior to the deadline, in case of unforeseen issues.
-Applicants will receive an email notification from the portal and a “received” notation will appear in red by each referee’s name once their reference has been completed.
-Please check the status of references frequently prior to the deadline.
+It is recommended that applicants request their referees submit their references several days to one week prior to the deadline, in case of unforeseen issues.
+Applicants will receive an email notification from the portal and a "received" notification will appear in red by each referee's name once the reference has been completed.
+Please confirm that the correct email address has been entered for each reference and check the status of your references frequently prior to the deadline.